A Step-by-Step Guide to Diabetic Retinopathy

 The most prevalent kind of diabetic retinopathy, known as ‘Nonproliferative Diabetic Retinopathy,’ is the early stage of the illness.
 There is no abnormal blood vessel growth (proliferation).

-The walls of your retinal blood vessels get weaker as a result of NPDR.
-This causes’ microaneurysms’ to protrude from the walls of tiny blood vessels, causing fluid and blood leaking into the retina.
+The walls of your retinal blood vessels get weaker due to NPDR.
+This causes microaneurysms’ to protrude from the walls of tiny blood vessels, causing fluid and blood leaking into the retina.

+NPDR progresses from mild to severe when more blood vessels become blocked.
+This can cause swelling of the retina’s tiny nerve fibers, which causes the macula (the centralmost portion of the retina) to enlarge.
 It also causes more prominent retinal veins to dilate, disrupting their average diameter.
-NPDR progresses from mild to severe when more blood vessels become blocked.
-This can cause swelling of the retina’s tiny nerve fibers, which causes the macula (the central-most portion of the retina) to enlarge.

 Proliferative Diabetic Retinopathy is the second kind of diabetic retinopathy (PDR)

-This aberrant proliferation of blood vessels inside the retina also drives the growth of scar tissue, which can lead to retinal detachment from the back of the eye.
+Glaucoma can arise from injury to the optic nerve, the central nerve that connects your eye to your brain.
+This aberrant proliferation of blood vessels inside the retina also drives the growth of scar tissue, leading to retinal detachment from the back of the eye.
 There’s also a chance that the new blood vessels will obstruct the normal flow of ocular fluid, resulting in increased eyeball pressure.
-Glaucoma can arise from injury to the optic nerve, the central nerve that connects your eye to your brain.

 Diabetic Retinopathy Causes